gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/AipService.md

 Gets the super user group for Azure Information Protection.

 ### [Get-AipServiceTemplate](Get-AipServiceTemplate.md)
-Gets a list of protection templates for Azure Information Protection.
+**Classic client only.** Gets a list of protection templates for Azure Information Protection.

 ### [Get-AipServiceTemplateProperty](Get-AipServiceTemplateProperty.md)
-Gets the properties of a protection template for Azure Information Protection.
+**Classic client only.** Gets the properties of a protection template for Azure Information Protection.

 ### [Get-AipServiceTrackingLog](Get-AipServiceTrackingLog.md)
 **Classic client only.** Gets tracking information for documents protected by Azure Information Protection.